STAGE: A Full-Screenplay Benchmark for Reasoning over Evolving Stories: Benchmark Construction Details

-\paragraph{Reflection-based acceptance with bounded retries.} Each extraction run is followed by an LLM-based reflection step that evaluates the extracted entities and relations and assigns an integer quality score in the range 0--10.
-The reflection serves as a diagnostic filter rather than a corrective editor: it does not modify the extraction directly, but determines whether the result is acceptable or should be re-extracted.

-The reflection evaluates extraction quality along three axes: \begin{itemize}[itemsep=1pt] \item \textbf{Accuracy}: logical validity of extracted triples, adherence to the fixed entity--relation schema, and absence of malformed structures (e.g., invalid subject--object assignments or undefined relation types); \item \textbf{Consistency}: stability of entity naming and typing, including detection of referential ambiguity or near-duplicate entities; \item \textbf{Redundancy}: identification of low-value, repetitive, or narratively irrelevant entities and relations. \end{itemize}
+\paragraph{Reflection-based acceptance with bounded retries.} Each extraction run is followed by an LLM-based reflection step that assigns a 0--10 quality score and decides whether the result should be accepted or re-extracted.
+Reflection evaluates: \begin{itemize}[itemsep=1pt] \item \textbf{Accuracy}: logical validity of extracted triples, adherence to the fixed entity--relation schema, and absence of malformed structures (e.g., invalid subject--object assignments or undefined relation types); \item \textbf{Consistency}: stability of entity naming and typing, including detection of referential ambiguity or near-duplicate entities; \item \textbf{Redundancy}: identification of low-value, repetitive, or narratively irrelevant entities and relations. \end{itemize}

-Critical errors detected during reflection, such as schema violations or self-referential relations, are treated as hard failures and force the quality score below the acceptance threshold.
-An extraction is accepted only if its score exceeds a fixed threshold (set to 7 in our default configuration).
-Otherwise, the system re-runs extraction using the reflection feedback as guidance, up to a bounded number of retries.
-Across attempts, the highest-scoring result is retained as the final output for downstream processing.
+Critical errors such as schema violations or self-referential relations force the score below threshold.
+We accept only outputs above the fixed threshold and otherwise re-run extraction with reflection feedback up to a bounded retry budget, retaining the highest-scoring result.

-\paragraph{Deterministic Rule-Based Post-processing.} After LLM-based extraction, STAGE applies a set of deterministic post-processing rules to correct systematic schema-level errors, enforce structural validity, and reduce redundancy in the constructed knowledge graphs.
-These rules are applied after each extraction attempt and become increasingly strict in later retry rounds.